UWA aspires to provide an equitable and inclusive environment for all staff, students and the broader community we engage with.

 Equity is a fundamental element of the UWA vision and is a core value in the University’s Strategic Plan.
 The maintenance of an equitable and inclusive campus is fundamental to UWA’s vision of being considered one of the world’s top 50 universities by 2050.

-The Equity and Diversity unit provides strategic advice to management and executive on opportunities to address barriers to equity and includsion in the workplace and campus community.
+The Equity and Diversity unit provides strategic advice to management and the University Executive on opportunities to address barriers to equity and inclusion in the workplace and campus community.

 Current areas of focus include:

 - striving for equitable gender representation within the academy and in our senior workforce

 - supporting a culturally competent and inclusive campus

 - supporting the mental health wellbeing of staff and students

 We advocate and work for a University community that is aware and informed, tolerant of diversity, and intellectually and emotionally comfortable with difference.
 We support staff and students in the development of gender and cultural competence, a core element of the UWA Educational Principles.

 - Disability, impairment and mental health

 - The University is committed to dismantling structural, attitudinal, and environmental barriers that limit the opportunity for staff or students with an impairment or health condition to contribute and fully realise their potential.